 However, with a few clicks and a knack for research, it can be easily divulged that the whole ‘Hotel saga’ episode was fake.

-Firstly, the 8-foot-high statue, beneath which Arnold ‘posed’ for picture was positioned in font of Greater Columbus Convention Center, Ohio, not any such ‘hotel’ as mentioned in click bait.
+Firstly, the 8-foot-high statue, beneath which Arnold ‘posed’ for a picture was positioned in front of Greater Columbus Convention Center, Ohio, not any such ‘hotel’ as mentioned in click bait.

 Secondly, the picture was posted by the famous actor himself on his Instagram handle with the caption: How Times Have Changed.
 Nothing else other than these four words were stated.